opengovern/og-task-template/README.md

 # Tasks Template

-Define a Task Image for Run by Opencomply Platform.
+Define a Task Image for Run by Opensecurity Platform.
 User Can Define a Task Image and Run it on Opencomply Platform.
 You can fork this repository and create your own task image.

 ## Task Definition

-Task is a set of instructions that can be executed by Opencomply Platform.
+Task is a set of instructions that can be executed by Opensecurity Platform.
 It should be run once every time it is executed.
 And have an output that can be written to a file.

 Defining a task has one main parts: